HungryHowies/NetBox-install-with-SAML/README.md

 ## Overview

-This documentation describes how to install NetBox, configure NetBox with Let's encrypt and enable SAML2 for Zitadel.
+This documentation describes how to install NetBox, configure NetBox with Let's encrypt and enable SAML2 Plugin for Zitadel.
+All domain.com is place holder.
+Add you own FQDN or IP Address.

 ### Prerequisite: